Last updated on March 30th, 2023

 Here in the South, we love a good deviled egg.
-They are an invited guest at nearly every function, from bridal teas to church picnics.
+This classic appetizer is an invited guest at nearly every function, from a bridal tea, holiday meal, Easter dinner or family gatherings.

 Though we Southerners like to claim deviled eggs as our own creation, we can’t take credit for inventing them.
 One variation or another have been around for centuries.
 Even the Ancient Romans liked to snack on seasoned stuffed eggs during a meal.

 Here in the United States, deviled eggs gained popularity after WWII.
 It’s a tradition that’s still going strong here in the South.
-You would be hard pressed to find a picnic or potluck without them.
-Even among my husband’s family, someone is always assigned to bring deviled eggs to a family gathering.
+You would be hard-pressed to find a picnic or potluck dinner without them.
+Even among my family, someone is always assigned to bring deviled eggs to a family gathering.

 How did deviled eggs get their name?